Dense Spreading Yew

 Taxus x media 'Densiformis'Item #7232 USDA Hardiness Zone: 4 - 7

-Dense, low, spreading shrub is an excellent basic foundation planting for hedge, screen or border.
-Dark green foliage backs scarlet berry-like cones.
-Versatile and durable, tolerates shearing well.
-Evergreen.
+This dense, low, spreading shrub is an excellent basic foundation planting for a hedge, screen or border.
+The dark green foliage backs scarlet-colored, berry-like cones.
+A versatile and durable evergreen that provides year-round interest in the landscape and tolerates shearing well.

-- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly in extreme heat.Average Landscape Size:Slowly reaches 3 to 4 ft. tall, 4 to 6 ft. wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.Average Landscape Size:Slowly reaches 3 to 4 ft. tall, 4 to 6 ft. wide.

-- CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Tolerates mild drought when well established.
-Feed with a general purpose fertilizer before new growth begins in spring.
-For a tidy, neat appearance, shear annually to shape.Pruning time: summer.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly in extreme heat.
+- CareCare InformationProvide evenly moist, well-drained soil with protection from harsh, drying winds.
+Water deeply, regularly during the first growing season to establish an extensive root system.
+Once established, reduce frequency; tolerates drought.
+Fertilize before new growth begins in spring.
+For a tidy, neat appearance, prune annually to shape.Pruning time: summer.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.